Internet on the go, saving money

 Simply put, traveling from Rome to Paris, from Madrid to Stockholm, will allow you to use your smartphone exactly as if you were at home.
 It is convenient, transparent and, in the vast majority of cases, all you need for your EU travels.

-The Tip (to avoid surprises):
+Expert Tip (to avoid surprises):

 When is roaming not enough?
 The 4 limits you need to know